Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCScriptCommandSetting.md

 ```

 ### -RestartOnRetry
-Indicates whether a script is restarted upon VMM job restart if the previous job failure was due to a script failure when used in conjunction with New-SCScriptCommandSetting or Set-SCScriptCommandSetting.
+Indicates whether a script is restarted upon VMM job restart if the previous job failure was due to a script failure when used in conjunction with **New-SCScriptCommandSetting** or **Set-SCScriptCommandSetting**.

 ```yaml
 Type: Boolean